 Hidden on a quiet residential corner, this bustling bistro could have been transported directly from Provence.
 The menu continues the French theme, although with a Louisiana attitude.
-Mussels arrive in a fragrant tomato broth, sautéed sweetbreads are bathed in a country ham reduction, and the meunière sauce on the Gulf fish gets a bright burst from local citrus.
+Mussels arrive in a fragrant tomato broth, sautéed sweetbreads are served with a crispy country ham, and the meunière sauce on the Gulf fish gets a bright burst from local citrus.
 Chef Aaron Burgau developed close connections with growers and fishermen while managing a local farmers' market,

 so his kitchen is stocked with the best.
 He knows what New Orleanians like to eat, and his Uptown neighbors, a mix of affluent young and older couples, have rewarded him with nightly full houses.